sphrk/git-workflow-automation-with-python/README.md

 Also by using `argparse` library along with `git`, we can write CLI to automate our git workflow from command line simply.

-For example, to add desired files, commit changes and push them to the origin:
+For example, this line can be run in the terminal to add desired files, commit changes and push them to the origin:
 ```
 python git_workflow_automation.py -a -c -m "commit message" -p
 ```